Stackclash/5e-vault/5. Mechanics/Items/Axe Of The Dwarvish Lords.md

 - You have immunity to poison damage.
 - The range of your [[/5.
 Mechanics/Rules/Senses.md#darkvision\|darkvision]] increases by 60 feet.
-- You gain proficiency with artisan's tools related to blacksmithing, brewing, and stonemasonry.
+- You gain proficiency with [[5.
+Mechanics/Items/Artisans Tools.md\|artisan's tools]] related to blacksmithing, brewing, and stonemasonry.

 ## Conjure Earth Elemental